BC-SECURITY/Starkiller/README.md

 <div align="center"><img width="125" src="src/assets/icon.png"></div>

 # Starkiller
 Starkiller is a Frontend for [Powershell Empire](https://github.com/BC-SECURITY/Empire/).
 It is an Electron application written in VueJS.
-If you'd like to contribute please follow the [Contibution guide](/CONTRIBUTING.md).
+If you'd like to contribute please follow the [Contribution guide](/CONTRIBUTING.md).
 If you'd like to request a feature or report a bug, please follow the [Issue template](/.github/ISSUE_TEMPLATE.md).

 # Getting Started
 * To run Starkiller, you can download the installers for Mac, Linux, and Windows on the [Releases](https://github.com/BC-SECURITY/Starkiller/releases) page.